samscibelli/samscibelli.github.io/_pages/outreach.md

 inclusion, and diversity.
 As an organizer, I listen to the needs of our community and help lead discussions which will enact meaningful changes to make Steward Observatory a more welcoming and inclusive community.

 Black Lives Matter.
 Around the world academics have paused for #strike4blacklives, [#shutdownstem](https://www.shutdownstem.com/) and #shutdownacademia, in collaboration with [Particles for Justice](https://www.particlesforjustice.org/).
-Click [here](https://blacklivesmatters.carrd.co/) for ways to help.
+Click [here](https://blacklivesmatters.carrd.co/) for ways to help.-->

 [**Space Drafts**](https://astronomyontap.org/locations/tucson-az/)